DevopsAde/Devops_Project/SHELL SCRIPTING/README.md

 by saving collection of commands in a text file using the **`.sh`** extension.
 Note, this scripts can be executed directly from the command line or called from other scripts.

+## Shell Scripting Syntax Elements

+- Variables: You can define and workwith variables by storing data of various types such as numbers, strings and arrays.
+You can assign values to the

+variables using the **`=`** operator and access their values using the variable name preceded by a **`$`** sign.

 ## Types of Technology stack

 - LAMP (Linux, Apache, MySQL, PHP or Python, or Perl)